Are you looking for help with eco-friendly travel tips?

 Correctly dispose of garbage

 When traveling it can be difficult to know what to do with your trash.
-Ask your hotel or accommodation about where you can dispose of your waste and recycle properly.
+Ask your hotel or accommodation about where you can dispose of your waste and recycle it properly.
 When out and about, take your garbage with you until you find a sufficient disposal system.

 Stick to trails when hiking